 Even if you don't have any specific purpose for your language, other than the enjoyment of creating it, you still want to have some foundations as the basis of your language.
 This'll help make sure your language stays consistent.

 Right, time for the first step.
 In order to create a language you'll first need to decide what sounds you want in your language.
 We'll start of with the consonants.

 There's a huge variety of possible consonant sounds we can produce as humans.
-In theory you could create far more for an alien species with a different biology, but we're going to stick to the humanly possible, this way whoever comes across your language will at least be able to try to pronounce your language.
+In theory you could create far more for an alien species with a different biology, but we're going to stick to what's humanly possible, this way whoever comes across your language will at least be able to try to pronounce your language.

 We pronounce consonants by blocking the airflow from our lungs a certain amount at a specific point.
-We do this using our tongue, teeth, throat and lips, either on their own or in combination.
-For example, we use ours lips to pronounce 'b' and 'p', we use our lips and teeth for 'f' and 'v' and we use our tongue and teeth for 's' and 'z'.
+We do this using our tongue, teeth, throat, and lips, either on their own or in combination.
+For example, we use ours lips to pronounce 'b' and 'p', we use our lips and teeth for 'f' and 'v', and we use our tongue and teeth for 's' and 'z'.

 Wikipedia has a great table with many of the possible consonants including audio files with pronunciations (based on the Latin alphabet) to let you listen to how those sound, you can find it right here.

 This page is incredibly helpful when trying to decide which sounds you want in your language.
 The symbols representing each sound might be a little confusing, but you can ignore those and simply write down the sound in a way that helps you remember what the sound is.

 Note that you don't need to cover all of the possible sounds, and it's best not to.
 Languages rarely cover the majority of sounds.
 The more sounds you add the more complex your language will likely be, but if you add too many, it could become an unrealistic mess.